jridgewell/trace-mapping/README.md

 > Trace the original position through a source map

 `trace-mapping` allows you to take the line and column of an output file and trace it to the original location in the source file through a source map.

 You may already be familiar with the [`source-map`][source-map] package's `SourceMapConsumer`.
-This provides the same `originalPositionFor` and `generatedPositionFor` API, without requires WASM.
+This provides the same `originalPositionFor` and `generatedPositionFor` API, without requiring WASM.

 ## Installation